 ISC 110 Science, Technology and Society 5 credits The study of the nature and structure of science and technology, the interactions of science and technology and the impact of science and technology on society.
 Four hours lecture/discussion and two laboratory hours per week.
+Prerequisite: MT 107.

-ISC 201 To Feed the World 5 credits The history, production, and distribution of food from the perspectives of paleontology, archaeology, anthropology, ecology, biology and chemistry; modes of scientific examination and interpretation; interrelationships of science, technology and human needs.
+ISC 201 To Feed the World

+The history, production, and distribution of food from the perspectives of paleontology, archaeology, anthropology, ecology, biology and chemistry; modes of scientific examination and interpretation; interrelationships of science, technology and human needs.
 Team taught.
 Active participation by students: lectures, discussions, student projects.

-ISC 202 To See The Light 5 credits A hands-on approach to the nature and uses of light: the many faces of light as seen by philosophers, artists and scientists; theories of color; physiology and psychology of perception, light and color in art; laser optics; camera systems; current optical technology; "light" student projects.
+ISC 202 To See The Light

+A hands-on approach to the nature and uses of light: the many faces of light as seen by philosophers, artists and scientists; theories of color; physiology and psychology of perception, light and color in art; laser optics; camera systems; current optical technology; "light" student projects.
 Three hours lecture/discussion and one four-hour laboratory/field trip per week.
+Prerequisite: MT 107.

-ISC 205 Biophysical Principles 5 credits Inter-relationships between biology, earth science and physical science as applied to the teaching of elemen- tary level science.
+- ISC 205 Biophysical Principles 5 credits Inter-relationships between biology, earth science and physical science as applied to the teaching of elementary level science.
 Credits not applicable for biology major.
 Three lecture and four laboratory hours per week.
-ISC 207 Air and Water 5 credits A consideration of the causes and control of air pollu- tion.
+Prerequisite: MT 107. - ISC 207 Air and Water 5 credits A consideration of the causes and control of air pollution.
 Water resources, present and future.
-The pollu- tion of water.
+The pollution of water.
 Water treatment.
 Desalting of water.
-The role of technology in the deterioration of the environ- ment and its restoration. (fall)

-ISC 208 Sun, Food and People 5 credits Introduction to ecology.
+The role of technology in the deterioration of the environment and its restoration.
+A laboratory experience is included.
+Prerequisite: MT 107. (fall) - ISC 208 Sun, Food and People 5 credits Introduction to ecology.
 The flow of solar energy through the ecosystem and the effect of this on food production.
 The food chain.
 The supply and demand of food.
 Pesticides and fertilizers.
-Past, present and future trends in human population. (winter)

-ISC 209 Energy and Mineral Resources 5 credits The supply, demand and resources of energy and minerals.
+Past, present and future trends in human population.
+Prerequisite: MT 107. (winter) - ISC 209 Energy and Mineral Resources 5 credits The supply, demand and resources of energy and minerals.
 Patterns of energy use.
 Fossil fuels, water power, atomic energy, their use and abuse.
 Renewable forms of energy.
 Conservation.
 Program for the future.
 Mineral resource depletion, an embryonic crisis.
-Solid waste and recycling. (spring)
+Solid waste and recycling.
+Prerequisite: MT 107. (spring)